 Jody Joseph Levac, President & CEO

-Jody has been the President & CEO of Stevenson Memorial Hospital since January 2014 and works in partnership with the physicians, hospital staff, and volunteers to oversee the strategic, operational planning and leadership of Stevenson Memorial Hospital.
+Jody has been the President and CEO of Stevenson Memorial Hospital since January 2014.
+Jody is recognized for his energetic and transformational leadership style, overseeing the strategic and operational planning of the hospital.

-Carrie Jeffreys, VP Patient Services and Chief Nursing Executive
+Julia Mullen, VP Clinical Services & Chief Nursing Executive

-1982 Dr. Nathanson earned a BA (English Lit.) from Yeshiva University in New York City and he graduated in 1990 from the University of Toronto Faculty of Medicine where he also completed his internal medicine training.
-In 1995, he began practising internal medicine and critical care medicine at York County Hospital in Newmarket which, in 2000, became Southlake Regional Health Centre.
-Early on, Dr. Nathanson served as medical director of the inpatient Palliative Care Unit; he later founded the Southlake Heart Function Program.
-He was president of the Southlake Medical Staff Association for 4 years.
+In 1982, Dr. Barry Nathanson earned a BA (English Lit.) from Yeshiva University in New York City and graduated in 1990 from the University of Toronto Faculty of Medicine where he also completed his internal medicine training.
+In 1995, he began practicing internal medicine and critical care medicine at York County Hospital in Newmarket which, in 2000, became Southlake Regional Health Centre.
+Early on, Dr. Nathanson served as Medical Director of the inpatient Palliative Care Unit and later founded the Southlake Heart Function Program.
+He was President of the Southlake Medical Staff Association for four years.
 He then helped develop Southlake’s Clinical Resource Utilization Management Program.
-Since 2008 he has been Southlake’s Physician Leader, Acute Medicine Programs.
+Dr. Nathanson held the role of Southlake’s Physician Leader, Acute Medicine Programs from 2008-2017 and Medical Director, Critical Care Services from 2018-2022.
 In 2010 Dr. Nathanson completed a Master of Science degree in Health Care Management at the Harvard School of Public Health.
-He has served on 2 provincial task forces, the ER/ALC Advisory Committee and the ALC Action Team.
-This past July Dr. Nathanson completed a 2-year term as co-chair of Southlake’s Quality, Utilization and Resource Management committee and he has just been named Chief of Staff at Stevenson Memorial Hospital in Alliston, Ontario.
-Dr. Nathanson’s additional professional interests are in: Medical Bioethics and Health Law; Health Policy and Health Economics including the impact of different payor systems on clinical systems design and on clinical decision making; the role of Physician Leadership and Engagement in driving system change toward improved clinical safety, efficiency and effectiveness; and physician health and wellness.
-His many personal interests include travelling, especially riding his 2014 Indian Chief Classic, together with his wife, Genny, all over Ontario, Canada, the US, and beyond!
+He has served on two provincial task forces, the ER/ALC Advisory Committee and the ALC Action Team.